Learn about the different types of fungi and the fungi health benefits so you can appreciate mushrooms more here!

 Most cultures originally were mushroom-friendly, but then some cultures got freaked out by them and turned away from using them.

-As mentioned, there are mushrooms that are bad news and can kill us.
+As mentioned, there are wild mushrooms that are bad news and can kill us.
 Some fungi can also lead to human illness, bad reactions, or symptoms.

 Fungi Benefits to Health